TRADITIONAL MOUNTAINEERING

 COSPAS-SARSAT nine satellite system to send out a distress signal but unlike other

-options it cannot be lawfully field tested.
+options, it cannot be lawfully field tested.

 In the absence of known cell tower coverage, I use the technology of the new

-satellite phone connection charge.
-Two replaceable Lithium AA batteries from any
+$100 annual unlimited satellite phone connection charge.
+Three replaceable Lithium

-store, power this new device.
-SPOT satellite communications can be tested
+AA batteries from any store, power this new device.
+SPOT satellite

-unlimited times in all your usual personal travel locations, sending pre-set
+communications can be tested unlimited times in all your usual personal travel

-text messages with your lat-lon coordinates to family and to friends.
+adjustable Google map, to family and to friends.
 If these

 baseplate compass, a basic GPS and some simple skills, can provide rescuers with your